King Abdullah University of Science and Technology

 The University of Queensland

 Plenary Presentation: Restoration efforts in addressing global challenges in aquatic ecosystems

-Biographical Information: Cathryn is Professor in the School of Biological Sciences at The University of Queensland.
+Biographical Information: Catherine is Professor in the School of Biological Sciences at The University of Queensland.
 Her research focuses on climate change and its impacts on coastal plant communities as well as the role of coastal wetlands in adaptation and climate change mitigation or Blue Carbon.
 She is a member of the International Scientific Blue Carbon Working Group of The Blue Carbon Initiative.
 She leads projects in Australia and internationally focused on climate change adaptation, carbon sequestration and restoration of mangroves.
 She was lead author for the Wetlands chapter for the 2019 refinement of the IPCC Guidelines for National Greenhouse Gas Inventories.

 University of Oldenburg

 Plenary Presentation: Trace metals as agents and tracers in the ocean and climate system

 Biographical information: Katharina is professor for marine isotope geochemistry at the University of Oldenburg, Germany.
 Her research focuses on the input, transport and biogeochemical cycling of trace elements and metal isotopes in the ocean as well as their role as tracers of past ocean conditions and changes.
 She and her group are particularly interested in rare earth elements and radiogenic isotopes, that act as fingerprints of trace element source regions and transport pathways both in the modern and the past ocean and offer insight into the role of the ocean in Earth’s climate system.

 Plenary Presentation: Carbon dynamics in lakes and rivers